Komodo/komodo-website/src/pages/blog/2014-10/multi-row-editor-tabs.html.md

 ## Developer Notes

-The JavaScript code for this macro is super ugly - but it shows some interesting techniques (hacks) for accessing the anonymous DOM nodes (XBL) in Komodo's UI.
+The JavaScript code that finds the correct UI elements is a little ugly - but it shows some interesting techniques for accessing the anonymous DOM nodes (XBL) in Komodo's UI.
+[XBL][] is an algamation of multiple UI elements, but it condenses (hides) these elements so it just behaves like one individual DOM node.

 Note that it's actually a lot simpler to implement this directly using CSS (using [Stylish][] or [userChrome.css][] with the following rules: